David-Chen31/RedBase-Development/README.md

-This is a personal database development referring to redbase.
+This is a personal database development project referring to redbase.
 Welcome to browse!